computing-mq/ltg/README.md

 Date | Presenter | Topic
 ----- | --------- | -----
-March 6 &nbsp;&nbsp; | Kevin Purnell | Towards Error-free Legal Smart Contracts without Programmers February 27 &nbsp;&nbsp; | Eduard Hovy | On the complementarity of neural and symbolic approaches, and on how to transfer between them
+April 17 &nbsp;&nbsp; | Martin Volk | Starting and Running a Machine-Translation Company.
+The TextShuttle Story March 6 &nbsp;&nbsp; | Kevin Purnell | Towards Error-free Legal Smart Contracts without Programmers February 27 &nbsp;&nbsp; | Eduard Hovy | On the complementarity of neural and symbolic approaches, and on how to transfer between them